5hun/bundle-method/README.md

 # bundle-method

-A python implementation of the proximal bundle method for non-smooth convex optimization.
+A python implementation of a proximal bundle method for non-smooth convex optimization.

 ## Requirements